 - Obtain structural, safety, and accessibility plan approval from the California Division of State Architect (DSA).

-- Complete the Office of Public School Construction's (OPSC) Form 50-07 and submit to OPSC along with a joint-use agreement that complies with Education Code Section 17077.42.
+- Complete the Office of Public School Construction's (OPSC) Form 50-07 (PDF) and submit to OPSC along with a joint-use agreement that complies with Education Code Section 17077.42.

 Joint-Use Application Due Dates